Office 365 Video transition to Microsoft Stream overview

 - Video view statistics

-In addition to the major differences described above, you can see a full feature comparison with rough roadmap timelines here: Office 365 Video & Microsoft Stream feature breakdown
+In addition to the differences described above, you can see a full feature comparison here: Office 365 Video and Microsoft Stream feature comparison

 Which regions does Microsoft Stream host my data in?